 Herbal bouquets can be created in several classic shapes.
 Since many herbs are rather fragile, a bouquet holder fitted with floral foam provides a source of water for herbs and flowers and is highly recommended.
 A round bouquet can be large or small, made with or without a bouquet holder.
 When no holder is used the bouquet is referred to as a clutch bouquet, or “hand-tied”.

 Almost any herb can be used in a round bouquet.
 Try lavender, yarrow, feverfew, rosemary, chive blossoms, sage, lady’s mantle, lemon balm, hyssop, oregano blossoms, mint, scented geranium, veronica, lily of the valley, and dill.

 Small round shapes are called posies or tussie-mussies.
 A Victorian tussie-mussie holder, often silver, is a nice accessory.
 Shorter-stemmed flowers such as violets, miniature roses, sweet woodruff, and clove pinks would be good choices for a tussie-mussie.

 The cascade bouquet begins as a rounded form, with longer material allowed to dangle down the front.
 Ivy, salal, myrtle, eucalyptus, larkspur, nepeta (catmint), bridal wreath — any long-stemmed herb or flower — can be used to form the tail of the bouquet.
-Ribbons are often added, left long or tied in love knots, to fill in the cascade.
+Ribbons are often added to fill in the cascade.